isveckrali/Kenny-Game/README.md

 <h1>Kenny Game</h1>
-It is a game in which user tries find two matching pictures.
+It is a game in which user tries to click pictures.

 <h2>Screen Gif</h2>